liam-i/FlyHUD/README.md

 # LPProgressHUD

-LPProgressHUD is an imitation [MBProgressHUD](https://github.com/jdg/MBProgressHUD) written out of the Swift version of the HUD.
+LPProgressHUD is a Swift version of the HUD that mimics [MBProgressHUD](https://github.com/jdg/MBProgressHUD).

 ![](ScreenShots/ScreenShot1.png)